ldi-github/shirates-core/doc/markdown/basic/parameter/automatic_device_detection.md

 ...
 ```

-## As of version 2.x
+## shirates-core 2.x or later

 Now you can specify the device that you want to use by **Profile Naming Convention**.
-You don't have to configure profile in profile capabilities in config.json.
+You don't have to configure profile in profile capabilities in testConfig.json.
 Just specify profile name.

 #### testConfig.json